hashicorp/terraform-provider-aws/docs/contributing/running-and-writing-acceptance-tests.md

 - [ ] __Excludes Provider Declarations__: Test configurations should not include `provider "aws" {...}` declarations.
 If necessary, only the provider declarations in `provider_test.go` should be used for multiple account/region or otherwise specialized testing.
 - [ ] __Passes in us-west-2 Region__: Tests default to running in `us-west-2` and at a minimum should pass in that region or include necessary `PreCheck` functions to skip the test when ran outside an expected environment.
 - [ ] __Includes ErrorCheck__: All acceptance tests should include a call to the common ErrorCheck (`ErrorCheck:   acctest.ErrorCheck(t, service.EndpointsID),`).
-- [ ] __Uses resource.ParallelTest__: Tests should utilize [`resource.ParallelTest()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#ParallelTest) instead of [`resource.Test()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Test) except where serialized testing is absolutely required.
+- [ ] __Uses resource.ParallelTest__: Tests should use [`resource.ParallelTest()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#ParallelTest) instead of [`resource.Test()`](https://godoc.org/github.com/hashicorp/terraform/helper/resource#Test) except where serialized testing is absolutely required.
 - [ ] __Uses fmt.Sprintf()__: Test configurations preferably should to be separated into their own functions (typically named `testAccAws{SERVICE}{RESOURCE}Config{PURPOSE}`) that call [`fmt.Sprintf()`](https://golang.org/pkg/fmt/#Sprintf) for variable injection or a string `const` for completely static configurations.
 Test configurations should avoid `var` or other variable injection functionality such as [`text/template`](https://golang.org/pkg/text/template/).
-- [ ] __Uses Randomized Infrastructure Naming__: Test configurations that utilize resources where a unique name is required should generate a random name.
+- [ ] __Uses Randomized Infrastructure Naming__: Test configurations that use resources where a unique name is required should generate a random name.
 Typically this is created via `rName := acctest.RandomWithPrefix("tf-acc-test")` in the acceptance test function before generating the configuration.
-- [ ] __Prevents S3 Bucket Deletion Errors__: Test configurations that utilize `aws_s3_bucket` resources as a logging destination should include the `force_destroy = true` configuration.
+- [ ] __Prevents S3 Bucket Deletion Errors__: Test configurations that use `aws_s3_bucket` resources as a logging destination should include the `force_destroy = true` configuration.
 This is to prevent race conditions where logging objects may be written during the testing duration which will cause `BucketNotEmpty` errors during deletion.

 For resources that support import, the additional item below is required that will be noted during submission review and prevent immediate merging: